/

 How do I start creating ePlans?

-Once a SCFF-complaint DXF is produced, the file is uploaded to the ePlan Portal, where it is validated and enriched to produce an ePlan.
+Once an SCFF-complaint DXF is produced, the file is uploaded to the ePlan Portal, where it is validated.
+Additional information is added to the file from existing cadastral services, to produce an ePlan.
 The ePlan Portal allows the surveyor to define additional plan information such as easement details, restriction information, notations, and other administrative data required of the plan.

 How is an ePlan supplied in SPEAR?

 Once an ePlan is finalised, surveyors can easily fit it to a new or existing SPEAR application by selecting it from a list of created ePlans stored against their organisation/site in SPEAR.
 Listed ePlans can also be viewed and edited in the ePlan Portal, as well as previewing the visualised PDF plan.
 The selected ePlan is attached to SPEAR application along with its visualised PDF and validation report, and digitally signed in-line with current SPEAR plan processes.
-The visualised PDF is used as the legal visual representation of the plan upon registration.
+The visualised PDF becomes the title diagram upon registration.

-The ePlan Portal is accessible through the SPEAR System and is a single platform consisting of all of the services, functions, and tools needed to create, update, and manage an ePlan file.
+Accessible through the SPEAR system, the ePlan Portal is a single platform for all the services, functions, and tools needed to create, update, and manage an ePlan file.

 What is the ePlan Dashboard?

-The ePlan Dashboard is part of the ePlan Portal which allows surveyors to view their ePlan activity, including access to current and previous versions of their ePlans and associated files (SCFF, LandXML, Owners Corporation spreadsheet and Enhanced Diagram file).
+The ePlan Dashboard is part of the ePlan Portal.
+It allows surveyors to view their ePlan activity including access to current and previous versions of their ePlans and associated files (SCFF, LandXML, Owners Corporation spreadsheet and Enhanced Diagram file).

 Surveyors can also use the ePlan Dashboard to perform the following tasks: